 Bedmate Reveal: Happens to Kyon when he wakes up one day just to find Kanae sleeping at his side.
 Turns out that she teleported herself to his bed while sleeping after she learned to slide within the same world.

 Happens to Kyon again in Chapter 40.
 With a twist.
 This time, Kanae teleported herself to his bed on purpose, but after she woke up she discovered that Yuki had the same idea.

 Happens once again in Chapter 47, only this time with Haruhi and Tsuruya, thanks to Yuki and Kanae teleporting them there.

 At this point it's pretty safe to assume they willinvoke this trope every time they can get away with it.
 They even were Genre Savvy enough to get a special program in place that teleports the girls (except for Achakura; she is invisible after all) out of Kyon's bedroom the instant someone tries to open the door, in clear defiance of a certain problematic trope.

 Threaten Kanae like Ryuguu did, and Kyon will come after you with a vengeance.
 In fact, he'd fix up most problems in the Brigade, mostly with force because of circumstances.

 Don't even insinuate that you will harm any of his friends in front of Kyon.
 He will practically teleport in front of you.

-Big Damn Heroes: In the prologue.
+Big Damn Heroes: Right there in the title.
+And in the prologue.
 Also happened at some other point, we finally get to see over twenty chapters after we first learned about it.